jbante/FM-Test/README.markdown

 	Set Variable [$ignoreMe; Value:TestOK ( False ; "Test with skip directive doesn't count" )] Exit Script [Result:TestLog]

-This test will exit with this result:
+This script will exit with this result:

 	TAP version 13
 	1..3